Asymptomatic COVID-19 testing for students

 How regularly should I have tests?

-If you're living on campus or coming onto campus to use facilities, you need to have asymptomatic tests regularly.
+If you're living on campus or coming onto campus to use facilities, you need to test yourself regularly.
 We would strongly recommend twice a week.

 Will this test allow me to travel internationally?